ArunKrishnan0x168/amfoss-tasks/task-05/README.md

 I've also added the video(gif) of the debugged version running on my laptop

-Thanks again for this interesting task, Hopefully i'll be able make one like this in the future for my juniors as a part of team amFOSS
+Thanks again for this interesting task, Hopefully i'll be able to make one like this in the future for my juniors as a part of team amFOSS

 ### Working video